-(a) To prominently draw attention to the application of the rules (referring to the correct current edition) in the sale catalogue by a printed notice to this effect on the catalogue itself;

-(b) To display copies of the rules prominently around the auction mart;

-(c) To have copies available for persons attending auction; and the Vendor may fix a reserve, upset or minimum price to be announced by the Auctioneers at the time of the sale.
+- (a) To prominently draw attention to the application of the rules (referring to the correct current edition) in the sale catalogue by a printed notice to this effect on the catalogue itself; - (b) To display copies of the rules prominently around the auction mart; - (c) To have copies available for persons attending auction; and - (d) For Auctioneers to expressly refer to the rules as governing the auction and the terms of the sale at the commencement of the auction.
+These guidelines are cumulative they should all be complied with. - 2.
+An animal at a private sale (as distinct from a collective sale) must be offered for unreserved sale unless it is plainly stated in the catalogue of sale with a capital 'R' as being offered subject to a reserve, upset or minimum price or in the opinion of the Auctioneers any unforeseen occurrence may temporarily affect the value of the animal at the time of the sale, in which case the Vendor may fix a reserve, upset or minimum price to be announced by the Auctioneers at the time of the sale.
 Where an animal is stated in the catalogue as being offered subject to a reserve such reserve shall be handed to the Auctioneers in writing prior to the commencement of the sale.
 At collective sales (advertised or held out as such) any reserve prices must be handed to the Auctioneers before or at the time the animal to which the reserve applies enters the ring.
 The fact that there is a reserve is to be announced by the Auctioneers at the time of sale, but the reserve will not be announced.
 The sale of an animal privately prior to the Auction is not permitted; nor shall a right to bid be reserved expressly by or on behalf of the Vendor, except through the Auctioneers as indicated above.
 All sales following the Auction must be booked with the Auctioneers.